 Fig. 4: Examples of homography estimation results shown in one pyramid level.
-After eliminating false estimates, only (c) will be regarded as a correct homography estimate.
+After eliminating false estimates, only the one in (d) will be regarded as a correct homography estimate.

-2) Homography Estimation: As the ORB feature is applied at different individual pyramid levels of the current camera image, we project all matched feature points to the source pyramid level for calculating the homography.
+2) Homography Estimation: As the ORB feature is applied at different individual pyramid levels of the current camera image, we project all matched feature points to the source pyramid level to calculate the homography.
 The homography \mathbf{H}{rc} is estimated by using RANSAC, and then further refined by using the Levenberg-Marquardt method to minimize the image projection error.
-Please note that we limit the iterations in RANSAC to a relatively small number, in order to make this process more efficient.
-Since our later landing site pose estimation can cope well with a lower true positive detection rate, we opt in favor of a higher processing performance.
+We can limit the iterations in RANSAC to a relatively small number, in order to make this process more efficient.
+Since our consecutive landing site pose estimation can cope well with a lower true positive detection rate, we opt for a higher processing performance.

 3) Eliminating False Estimates: The reference image forms a quadrilateral Q_r when transformed with \mathbf{H}{rc} to the current image frame.
 Some examples of the homography estimates we received can be seen in Fig. 4.
-We dramatically eliminate false estimates by evaluating some basic properties of this quadrilateral: First, it is required to be a convex polygon.
+False Homography estimates may occur due to false matches or too few correct matches of features.
+We dramatically eliminate those false ones by evaluating some basic properties of this quadrilateral: First, it is required to be a convex polygon.
 Second, all four vertexes of it should have a reasonable relative distances to their centroid and to each other.
-This will eliminate estimates like the one shown in Fig. 4b: Although the reference image can be found in the current image frame, we reject this frame since we will not achieve a correct pose estimate of the landing site according to this homography estimate.
+This will eliminate estimates like the ones shown in Fig. 4b and Fig. 4c: Although the reference image can be found in the current image frame, we reject this frame since we will not achieve a correct pose estimate of the landing site according to this homography estimate.
 Third, the number of matched features that are inside of this quadrilateral should be larger than a threshold n_q .
-We determine whether a point locates inside a polygon using a crossing-number-based method.
+We determine whether a point is located inside a polygon using a crossingnumber-based method.

-D. Locating the Landing Site in the Map
+D. Locating the Landing Site within the Map

 After the landing site has been detected in the current camera image by using the above method, we locate its 3D pose in the world coordinate frame.
 For this task we take advantage of the environment map produced by PTAM, which can consist of a large number of map points.
-Doing this provides us with much more tolerance towards false negative detections: Even if the landing site is not tracked at camera frame rate, its final pose estimate will be hardly affected, as the landing site should retain a static position in respect to the environment map.
+Doing this provides us with much more tolerance to false negative detections: Even if the landing site is not tracked at camera frame rate, its final pose estimate will be hardly affected, as the landing site should retain a static position in respect to the environment map.
 Thus, our method is very flexible in respect to the time intervals at which the mapping thread decides to add a new frame for landing site detection.
 Furthermore, using the map points ensures that only discriminative features are used for locating the landing site.

 We first project all map points to a rectified image frame based on their 3D positions and the calibrated camera model [3].
 Again, we use a crossing number method to check whether a projected map points is located within the quadrilateral Q_r (see Sect.
 IV-C.3).
-Those inside points form the map points subset $\{p_l\}$.
+Those points inside form the map points subset $\{p_l\}$.